tgskiv/skydiving-mod-fabric/README.md

    - 10 blocks - 100% effect
 - **Crafting recipe for Wind Sock Block 🏳**:
   Craftable visual indicators to show current wind direction and speed in-world.
+- **Settings**.
+It would be good for testing purposes to change the mod settings.

 ## 🧪 Upcoming Features

 Your help would be appreciated! 💖

-1. **Settings**.
-It would be good for testing purposes to change the mod settings.
+1. **Settings persistence**.
+For now, the state kept during one session.

 2. **Faster falling when twisting fast**